The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

-Now let $\tG\to G\to K$ be a tower of harmonic morphisms of degrees $2$ and $4$, and let $\tP\to K$ be the outcome of the tetragonal construction.
-In general, the graph $\tP$ does not split (if $\tG\to G$ is not orientable), and the involution $\iota:\tP\to \tP$ may have fixed points.
+In this section, we briefly summarize the harmonic tetragonal construction, which we plan to study in detail in a future paper.
+Let $\tG\to G\to K$ be a tower of harmonic morphisms of degrees $2$ and $4$, and let $\tP\to K$ be the outcome of the tetragonal construction.
+In general, the graph $\tP$ does not split (if $\tG\to G\to K$ is not orientable), and the involution $\iota:\tP\to \tP$ may have fixed points.
 However, imposing some natural restrictions on the dilation produces an outcome that exactly corresponds to the free case, and mirrors the algebraic construction.

 \begin{proposition} Let $K$ be a tree, and let $\tG\to G\to K$ be a free double cover of a generic (in the sense of Definition \ref{def:generic_tetragonal}) tetragonal graph $G\to K$.
 The tetragonal construction applied to $\tG\to G\to K$ splits as a disjoint union of $\tG_i\to G_i\to K$ for $i=1,2$, where each tower is a free double cover of a generic tetragonal graph.